ElhaiAgassi/OOP_Ex1/README.md

 - The method objectFootprint - shows all the references that the object contains the size of each reference (including overhead)

-- the method objectTotalSize - displays the total size of the object.
+- The method objectTotalSize - displays the total size of the object.
 This method is the most relevant to us in this assignment.

 - The jvmInfo method – displays the process ID of the JVM